valdiman/PCBWater/README.md

 File Name:
 File Size: X kb
 File Format: .R
-File description: Contains the raw code for the calculation of individual PCB fractions in "R".
+File description: Contains the raw code for the analysis and mapping of water PCB concnetrations in "R".

 --------
 PREREQUISITES & DEPENDENCIES